Categories: bridging loans | guides | bridging loan guides

 Borrowers can choose between these two interest repayment plans:

-• Retained or Rolled-up bridging loan: Retained or rolled-up interest is where the interest is added to the loan amount and repaid at the end of the term, commonly called a retained or rolled-up bridging loan.
+• Retained interest bridging loan: Retained interest is where the interest is calculated at the start and added to the loan amount (so will affect the loan to value) and repaid at the end of the term.

 What are the criteria for obtaining a refurbishment bridging loan?